Nüzhet Gökdoğan

 Hatice Nüzhet Gökdoğan ([haˈtidʒe ˈnyzhet ˈɟœkdoan]; 14 August 1910 – 24 April 2003) was a Turkish astronomer, mathematician and academic.
-After studying mathematics and astronomy in France as a young adult, Gökdoğan joined the faculty of Istanbul University in 1934 and completed her Ph.D.
+After studying mathematics and astronomy in France as a young adult, Gökdoğan joined the faculty of Istanbul University in 1934 and completed her PhD.
 She was elected Dean of the university's Faculty of Science in 1954, becoming the first Turkish woman to serve as a university dean, and she was later made Chair of the astronomy department, significantly expanding her department's capacity and working to improve national and international collaboration between astronomers.

 Gökdoğan co-founded the Turkish Mathematical Society, the Turkish Astronomy Association and the Turkish University Women's Association.
 She was Turkey's first national representative at the International Astronomical Union (IAU), and has been credited as Turkey's first female astronomer.

 Early life and education

-Nüzhet Gökdoğan was born on 14 August 1910 in Istanbul, Turkey.
+Nüzhet Gökdoğan was born on 14 August 1910 in Istanbul (then Constantinople).
 Her mother was named Nebihe Hanım, while her father was Mehmet Zihni Toydemir, a major general.

 In her late teens, Gökdoğan received a scholarship to study in France; she enrolled in the University of Lyon and in 1932 she completed her undergraduate degree in mathematics.
 She had a strong interest in astronomy and subsequently studied physics at the University of Paris, where she received a Diplome d'Etudes Superieures.
 She then completed an internship at the Paris Observatory.